google/hadoop-migration-assessment-tools/README.md

 This repository contains tools to enable Hadoop users in collecting required data required by Migration Assessment service.

+Please follow the BigQuery Migration Assessment [documentation](https://cloud.google.com/bigquery/docs/migration-assessment) for more details on how to use a new tool.

 ## License

 Copyright 2022-2023 Google LLC